 I’m planning another bike ride for next year.
 At the minute I’m thinking maybe a coast to coast trip.
 I’ve had a special bike saddle created earlier this year to support my back.
 The saddle is designed to allow weight to distribute through the sitz bones and disperse it over a wider area than most saddles that only come into contact with the coccyx.

-We are very excited to say that Howard has decided to do the challenge for charity, more specifically for our Cauda Equina Champions Charity.
-We are so grateful to Howard for his efforts, every single penny that is donated to us goes directly into helping people with Cauda Equina.
+We are very excited to say that Howard has decided to do the challenge for charity for our Cauda Equina Champions Charity.
+We are so grateful to Howard for his efforts, every single penny that is donated to us goes directly into helping people with Cauda Equina Syndrome.

 Why do you want to support the Cauda Equina Syndrome Association?